I DON’T REALLY LIKE YOU

 The District Court threw out the case, holding that because the summonses for not buying a rental permit were based on probable cause – that is, the charges were righteous because he really did break the law – the fact that they may have been intended to shut him up didn’t matter.

 As far as the abuse of process claim, the law was not clear whether probable cause would likewise defeat such a claim.
 In other words, it could be that if there was reason to believe he had broken the law, there could not by abuse of process.
 Or maybe not.
 But because the law was unsettled, the officials were entitled to immunity from prosecution.
 Only if the law is clearly established and an official breaks it anyway will the government employees be liable to us commonfolk.
+It’s called qualified immunity, and it has a pretty bad reputation these days… one that is richly deserved.

 Sadly, the rule is smile at all those miserable little twits, grit your teeth, and show fealty.
 The alternative is too expensive and uncertain to contemplate.